nomemory/aleph-formatter/README.md

 Aleph Formatter is a lightweight library for string formatting that supports both named and positional parameters with a twist: it has a limited support for object introspection.

-Aleph Formatter performs better than `String.format`, especially for smaller `String` variables.
+Aleph Formatter performs better than `String.format` for simple cases.
 A **jmh** benchmark is showing the following results (smaller is better):

 ```
 CPU: AMD Ryzen 7 5800x, PBO